Bruny Island Main Road Upgrade

 The targeted weeds were Spanish heath (Erica lusitanica) and tree heath (Erica arborea).
 These weeds are commonly found on degraded pastures, neglected areas and roadsides, and also invade areas with native vegetation.
 These weeds can affect pastures and replace native species, and also increase fire risks.

 Lunawanna to the start of Lighthouse Road

 This section is currently in the scoping and design phase.
-More information, including construction dates, will be available later in 2019.
+More information will be available later in 2019.

 For further information about the project, please contact the Project Manager, Mary O’Hare, on (03) 6166 3435 or by email firstname.lastname@example.org